-The only way to really know if “Could Ya!” is an option is to talk to some one that can help you figure it out.
-Give us a call 074 910 3938
+The only way to really know if “Could Ya!” is an option is to talk to someone that can help you figure it out.
+Give us a call at 074 910 3938

 A question for you.

-We suggest that a little hassle is worth enduring, if, savings can be made and importantly, it was the right decision after taking advice.
-Why continue to pay more than you need to.
+We suggest that a little hassle is worth enduring, if, savings can be made and importantly, it is the right decision after taking advice.
+Why continue to pay more than you need to?

-We are happy to help you through the processs, to make it easier.
+We are happy to help you through the process, to make it easier.

 What about the cost of switching?

 A few lenders, not all, are offering “Cash Back”.
-This will help cover the initial outlay of moving to a new provider.
-Again, advice is needed as not all Cash Back offers are the same and not all offer long term value for money.
+This will help cover some of the initial outlay of moving to a new provider.
+Again, advice is needed as not all Cash Back offers are the same, and not all offer long-term value for money.

 Our advice is to get advice to help you to:

-- Educate yourself of whether switching is an option for you or not.
+- Educate yourself on whether switching is an option for you or not.